Get 1,000+ Free Secret Apps on Firestick & Android TV/Google TV

 A virtual private network (VPN), on the other hand, is a network connection that keeps unauthorized access to your data and identity only.

 In other words, a VPN will mask your IP Address.

 While all VPNs use both encapsulation and encryption, they don’t all share the same technologies.

 For more detailed information on VPNs including installation guides, we suggest viewing our in-depth VPN Guide below.

-Now let’s go deeper on the difference between a Smart DNS and VPN.
+Now let’s go deeper into the differences between a Smart DNS vs VPN.